The Leverhulme Trust Aural Diversity Doctoral Research Hub

 - We are now recruiting a third and final cohort for September 2026

-You can watch a recording of our webinar for applicants.
-Prof Bill Davies, the Director of LAURA, outlined the programme, funding and application process.
-Some LAURA supervisors introduced themselves and their topics, and we answered some questions from applicants.
+We are having a webinar for applicants on the 10th December at 12pm (GMT), here is the joining link.
+Prof Bill Davies, the Director of LAURA, will outline the programme, funding and application process.
+Some LAURA supervisors will introduce themselves and their topics, and we will answer some questions from applicants.

 The Leverhulme Trust Aural Diversity Doctoral Research Hub (LAURA) based at the University of Salford invites applications to several fully-funded research scholarships.
 We are offering: